In this post the Australian travel photographer and blogger Stef Ferro will suggest you the best camera lenses for your next trip.

 I keep being surprised by the amazing gear that Sony is able to deliver.

-The Sony a7 is the smallest full sensor camera in the market.
-I had it for almost 2 months and I did not want to give it back!
+The Sony a7 III is one the smallest full sensor cameras in the market.

 The Sony lens I mostly used was the FE 24-70mm f/4 Vario-Tessar.
 Sharp photos overall, probably the best travel lens I have ever tried.
 Sony has also the Zeiss version, much more expensive, but honestly, for travel photography, it is difficult to justify.